GeorgeMcMullen/CalciPy/README.md

       --show                show the graph (with matplotlib)

 ## Methods
 Raw data is exported from software such as Nikon NIS-Elements into an Excel compatible file.
 See the samples directory for an example data set and format.
-As mentioned, the two signals which make up the ratiometric data are actually captured separately, represented as interpolated rows in a single dataset, and it is not defined which set of interpolated rows corresponds to what part of the ratio.
+As mentioned, the two signals which make up the ratiometric data are actually captured separately, represented as interlaced rows in a single dataset, and it is not defined which set of interlaced rows corresponds to what part of the ratio.

 ![1 - Original Data](Documentation/Images/1%20-%20Original%20Data.png "1 - Original Data")